 Companies that show a preoccupation with recording the costs of defects alone may do so because of the nature of the handover process, which can act as a prompt.
 For companies recording only latent defects, this approach is likely to arise from a perception that rectifying such defects has more of an impact on their bottom line.

 Where construction companies do have a system for measuring rework costs ahead of handover, those systems are frequently oversimplistic because they focus only on direct costs.
-Direct costs are internal expenses associated with things like labour, materials and plant.
+Direct costs are internal expenses associated with things like labor, materials and plant.

 But what about the indirect costs such as schedule delays affecting other trades?
 A recent survey suggested that as many as 90% of construction projects are subject to delays, the financial burdens of which are often shouldered by third parties and regularly unaccounted for.

 Indirect costs can be much harder to measure than direct costs, but they still amount to waste, and someone is inevitably going to end up paying the price.
 Overlooking these costs is one of the fundamental reasons why the industry appears to underestimate the full extent of the rework issue.

 The structure of the construction supply chain is so complex that information can easily be lost in the gaps between processes or stakeholders.
 Poor communication between trades is one way that such information may become buried.

 Referred to as unrecorded process waste, the value of errors that are either unknown or knowingly unrecorded is likely to exceed that of direct costs and could be worth as much as $43.8 billion dollars each year.

 How augmented reality is tearing up the rulebook

 If the industry is to successfully manage its rework problem, data undoubtedly has a crucial role to play.
 After all, without accurate and comprehensive data, it is impossible to illustrate the efficacy of any measures implemented to address rework.